-Perhaps I should have walked away.
-Instead I made as if to strike high with the rifle and, as he reached up to grab it I lowered my head and butted him as hard as I could in lower quarters.
+I should have walked away.
+Blood rushed to my head.
+I made to strike high with the rifle and as he reached up to grab it I lowered my head and butted him as hard as I could in lower quarters.
 His oof and thump into the wall was highly satisfying.
-Maman’s voice declaring my name was not.
+Maman declaring my name was not.

 “Go to your room, Adrien.”
 Not the first time I had heard such statement from Papa—in that same disapproving voice.

 Two disappointments in one evening.
 Was this a record?